 This online workshop is a full day program that comes with 2 hours of lectures and 4 hours of interactive exercises, case studies and clinical applications.
 For more information please download the program outline.Download Program Outline

 About the Educator

 FOUNDER | MediHuanna

 Dr Teresa Towpik has been a General Practitioner in Australia since 1993 and an advocate of medicinal cannabis since the law was amended and cannabis was legalised for medicinal use.
 Since then, she has been studying the therapeutic properties of cannabis, how it works, and the potential applications in General Practice, especially in the management of chronic debilitating pain.
 In 2016, Dr Towpik founded MediHuanna, an organisation that provides science-based medicinal cannabis education for Health Professionals.
 Dr Towpik sees cannabis as a therapeutic agent that has huge potential in General Practice.
 Her goal is to change the stigma behind cannabis through education.
-In 2018, Dr Towpik became CMO for Compass Lifestyle Clinic.
-The goal and vision for this clinic is to incorporate medicinal cannabis together with other modules of healing to enhance therapeutic outcomes for patients.
 Dr Towpik strongly believes in doctors and other health professionals working together to provide a holistic model of care.